Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 1.0.0
+  - pimpmykali has reached a state of consistency and stability in the function it preforms version is being bumped to v1.0.0 to be more in line with version numbering standards.

 # Revision 0.5j - rockyou.txt.gz
   - added fix_rockyou function
   - added gzip -dq /usr/share/wordlists/rockyou.txt.gz
    - fix_missing and fix_all both call this function
   - added restart-vm-tools as a part of menu 9 pimpmyupgrade
   - added fix for bad apt hash issue (automatically applied)
   - revision is going to be bumped to v1.0.0 upon next release

 # Revision 0.5i - virtualbox specific fixes
    - virtualbox-guest-addditions-iso added to check_vm as a part of fix_upgrade